p4lang/behavioral-model/docs/psa_switch-dev.md

    parts of the PSA Switch/P4 Runtime interface as necessary so that P4 Runtime can configure/monitor the newly developed extern.

+## Common Issues
+Here is a list of all the bugs encountered during the development of counters and might serve as a helpful resource for others.
+* The extern can't be created.
+  * Most likely a mis-match between the supplied and expected JSON format.
+  * Did you remember to register the extern into the extern factory?
+* The extern method is not being called inside of an action.
+  * Did you remember to register the extern method?
+These must be done by the programmer.
+* P4 Runtime can't interact with my extern.
+  * Did you remember to override necessary method in the P4 Runtime interface?
+* I created a new extern, added it to the Makefile but it isn't being linked.
+  * Dont forget step 2.5 from above
+* Everything in BMV2 looks good, but it seems that P4c is failing.
+  * Supporting additional externs might have allowed previous tests marked as XFAIL to pass which will cause P4c to fail.
+Double check the test case that has failed and see if this was the issue.

 Refer to [this](https://github.com/p4lang/behavioral-model/pull/767)
 as a complete example.